Skip to main content

 Sigma sits directly on Snowflake—generating SQL, orchestrating Cortex AI functions, and surfacing agent-driven insights through workbooks, paginated reports, AI Apps, and embedded experiences.

-When a user asks a question, Sigma determines the optimal path via Cortex Agents, whether Cortex Analyst for structured queries or Cortex Search for unstructured insights.
+When users ask a question, Sigma determines the optimal path via Cortex Agents, whether Cortex Analyst for structured queries or Cortex Search for unstructured insights.

 All AI processing, Cortex Agents orchestration, and SQL execution runs directly on Snowflake.